FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Introduction

 Together, these limitations have fostered the emergence of simpler surrogate ESMs which are inexpensive to compute and referred to as \emph{emulators}.
 Unlike ESMs, emulators do not explicitly model the fluid dynamics of the atmosphere and oceans and focus on a limited number of climate features, such as surface temperatures or precipitations.
 They can run thousands of years of simulation in less than a minute on an average personal computer~\cite{leach2021fairv2}, hence making accessible the emulation of climate projections under configurations unexplored by ESMs.

-An important class of emulators are \emph{simple climate models} (SCMs)~\cite{meinshausen2011emulating, meinshausen2020shared, millar2017modified, smith2018fair, leach2021fairv2}, which propose a reduced order representation of the climate system that describes the changes in global surface temperature through imbalances in Earth's energy budget~\cite{held2010probing}.
-A well-established class of simple climate models are \emph{energy balance models} (EBMs) \cite{meinshausen2011emulating, rypdal2012global, geoffroy2013transient, millar2017modified, fredriksen2017long, lovejoy2021fractional}.
-They represent the atmosphere-ocean system as a set of connected boxes forced by radiative flux at the top of the atmosphere.
-Whilst they constitute a drastic simplification of the climate system, EBMs are robust physically-motivated models, and therefore remain the main tool used to connect the IPCC working physical basis research~\cite{masson2021climate} with the adaptation and mitigation efforts~\cite{portner2022climate}.
+\emph{Simple climate models} (SCMs)~\cite{meinshausen2011emulating, meinshausen2020shared, millar2017modified, smith2018fair, leach2021fairv2} are an important class of models that can emulate climate projections.
+They propose a reduced-order representation of the climate system, modelling the carbon cycle, radiative forcing, and temperature response with simplified first order dynamics.
+A key component of SCMs is their \emph{energy balance model} (EBM) \cite{rypdal2012global, geoffroy2013transient, millar2017modified, fredriksen2017long, lovejoy2021fractional}, which describes the changes in global surface temperature through imbalances in Earth's energy budget~\cite{held2010probing}.
+It represents the atmosphere-ocean system as a set of connected boxes forced by radiative flux at the top of the atmosphere.
+Whilst this constitutes a drastic simplification of the climate system, EBMs are robust physically-motivated models, and therefore remain the main tool used to connect the IPCC working physical basis research~\cite{lee2021future} with the adaptation and mitigation efforts~\cite{portner2022climate, shukla2022climate}.

 Another important class of emulators are \emph{data-driven emulators}.
-In contrast to SCMs, they do not explicitly model forcing dynamics, and rather rely on statistical modelling techniques to emulate key climate variables such as temperature or precipitation~\cite{del2019predicting, beusch2020emulating, link2019fldgen, goodwin2020computationally, castruccio2014statistical, holden2010dimensionally}.
+In contrast to SCMs, they do not explicitly model climate dynamics and rather rely on statistical modelling techniques to emulate key climate variables such as temperature or precipitation~\cite{del2019predicting, beusch2020emulating, link2019fldgen, goodwin2020computationally, castruccio2014statistical, holden2010dimensionally}.
 Statistical modelling enjoys greater flexibility and has produced powerful emulators, capable of successfully approximating ESMs' spatially resolved climate projections with visually indistinguishable outputs.
 More recently, statistically driven emulators drawing from advances in statistical machine learning have demonstrated a remarkable capacity at regressing global emission profiles onto spatially resolved temperature and precipitation maps~\cite{watsonparris2021climatebench}.